-January 2023 Meeting Action: A motion was made and seconded to accept the proposal that was presented.
+July 2023 Meeting Action: A motion was made and seconded to accept the proposal that was presented after revision.
 After discussion a vote was taken and the motion unanimously passed.
-However, after the meeting adjourned Subcommittee Inspection was presented with this proposal and had comments that require revision.
-The proposal will be revised and letter balloted between meetings.
+The proposal was forwarded to SG Inspection and pending their approval will go to Subcommittee PRD and Inspection.